 £75 sponsors the entire monthly care for a dog or cat at one of our sanctuaries

 £100 ensures a sick or injured animal gets vital blood tests and x-rays

 £250 to £500 means an injured dog or cat can undergo life-saving surgery

 Yes!
-Animals must get the urgent help they need, so I want to donate to make that happen.
+Suffering animals like Macy must get the urgent treatment they need, and I want to donate to help make this happen.

-Your donation is important, as it will help give a suffering animal the best chance possible of recovery and a bright, happy future.
+Your donation is important, as it will help give a suffering animal in Taiwan the best chance possible of rescue, recovery and a bright, happy future.